Dpontika/Java-OOP-Projects/README.md

-This repository contains a collection of exercise projects on Object-Oriented Programming with Java that are part of the curriculum program of the department Information and Electronic Engineering of the International Hellenic University.
+This repository contains a collection of exercise projects on Object-Oriented Programming with Java.

-### Academic Context

-**Institution**: International Hellenic University

-**Department**: Information and Electronic Engineering

-**Course**: Object-Oriented Programming with Java